 Carfidant’s Ultimate Liquid Wax has a synthetic polymer blend that’s easy to apply and takes very little time to dry into a haze before it needs to be removed.
 When the time comes to buff the wax off, it’s fairly easy to remove, as well, despite being slightly thicker than other liquid car waxes.
 Carfidant doesn’t use any chemical dyes or perfumes in this product, so it’s safe to use on trim and rubber pieces.
 The shine you’ll get from using Carfidant’s liquid car wax is similar to the one you would get from using a more expensive carnauba wax blend, and the company claims you’ll get between six to 12 months of UV protection.

 Now that you know what kind of wax you need to get, check out how to clean foggy headlights to really make your car the best-looking one on the block.
-With cold weather finally making its way around the U.S., you might want to add a layer of wax onto your car before winterizing it.
-If you’re interested in getting your car ready for winter, explore our guide on how to winterize your car.
+When cold weather finally makes its way around the U.S., you might want to add a layer of wax onto your car before winterizing it.
+If you're interested in getting your car ready for winter, explore our guide on how to winterize your car.

 - Forget the car wash: These are the best car soaps to get the job done yourself